sahinyurek/docs/docs/administration/platform-management/status/drop-and-rebuild-the-index.md

 # Drop and Rebuild the Index

+!!!
+Warning

+    This operation may have bad consequences and should not be triggered without strong reasons.
+We recommend you to contact StrangeBee support before performing this operation.

 In this section you will find information about dropping and rebuilding your database index.

 To drop and rebuild the database index: